hyperhq/docs.hyper.sh-hyper/GettingStarted/launch_the_first_container.md

 Now, let's try to launch a container.
 To complete this tutorial, you need the following:

 - An active account in [Hyper_](hyper.sh)
-- Some credits or credit card info in your account
+- Some free credits or credit card info in your account
 - Setup `hyper` CLI on your laptop, configured with the credential

 ### 1. Pull the image

-The first step is to pull the image.
-However, instead of download to your local machine, `hyper pull` will fetch the image to Hyper_ cloud.
+Firstly, you need to pull the image, but the image is not pulled to your laptop.
+Instead, `hyper pull` will fetch the image to Hyper_ cloud.
 Open your terminal and enter:

     $ hyper pull nginx

-It usually takes several seconds for Hyper_ to fetch a image.
-Once completed, you can see them with:
+It usually takes several seconds to pull a image, depending on the connection between Hyper_ cloud and the registry where the image resides.
+Once completed, you can see the image in your Hyper_ cloud:

 	$ hyper images
 	~~TODO~~